deadmau915/Laravel_Course/README.md

    * How to add some style using vite and tailwind
       - @vite(['...','...'])

-19. Class 26, 27: Showing the posts in home page
+19. Class 26, 27, 28: Showing the posts in home page
    * How to show the posts in the home page
    * Adding some styles to the head of home page
+   * Adding style to the post view page

 ## Contclusion